Princeton Reunions: The P-rade

 The Alumni Parade, known today as the P-rade, is the capstone of the Reunions weekend.
 Held on Saturday, it is the last major event — save for the fireworks display (introduced in 1996 in celebration of the 250th year since the University's founding.)
 The 25th Reunion class heads the parade; they are led by the Princeton University Band, which plays traditional songs such as Going Back to Nassau Hall.

 The P-rade then proceeds with members of each class from oldest to youngest, accompanied by spouses, children, family members, and even pets.
 Alumni of the Graduate School normally take the place of the 25th reunion in the sequence.
 In 2000 and 2001, to celebrate the centennial of the Graduate College, the Graduate School alumni marched immediately behind the 25th Reunion class.
 Each year, the University president honors the oldest returning alumnus by presenting him with a silver cane donated by the class of 1923.
 The bearer of that cane from 2002 to 2005 was Leonard Ernst '25, and in 2001 and from 2006 to 2012, the bearer was fellow '25 graduate Malcolm Warnock, who was 107 at his final Reunion appearance in 2012.
 Ernst, Warnock, and most older alumni are typically chauffeured along the parade route by golf carts, but in 2001, the then-96-year-old Warnock impressed everyone by walking the last segment of the P-rade, waving his cane toward an appreciative crowd.
-In 2016, cane recipient Joseph Schein '37 (who received the cane again the next year), walked the entire route with the cane at age 101.
+In 2016, cane recipient Joseph Schein '37 (who has since received the cane 6 more times), walked the entire route with the cane at age 101.
+In 2023, at age 108, Schein once again led the procession (this time via golf cart), receiving the cane as the oldest alumnus in Princeton's history.